The Financial Sector Assessment Program (FSAP)

-The recent global crisis has shown that the health of a country’s financial sector has far reaching implications for its economy as well as for other economies.
+The global financial crisis showed that the health and functioning of a country’s financial sector has far-reaching implications for its economy as well as for other economies.
 The Financial Sector Assessment Program (FSAP), established in 1999, is a comprehensive and in-depth analysis of a country’s financial sector.
-FSAP assessments are the joint responsibility of the IMF and World Bank in developing and emerging market countries and of the Fund alone in advanced economies, and include two major components: a financial stability assessment, which is the responsibility of the Fund and, in developing and emerging market countries, a financial development assessment, the responsibility of the World Bank.
+FSAP assessments are the joint responsibility of the IMF and World Bank in developing economies and emerging markets and of the IMF alone in advanced economies.
+The FSAP includes two major components: a financial stability assessment, which is the responsibility of the IMF, and a financial development assessment, the responsibility of the World Bank.
 To date, more than three-quarters of the member countries have undergone assessments.

 Assess financial stability and development

-The focus of FSAP assessments is twofold: to gauge the stability of the financial sector and to assess its potential contribution to growth and development.
+The goal of FSAP assessments is twofold: to gauge the stability and soundness of the financial sector, and to assess its potential contribution to growth and development.

-- To assess the stability of the financial sector, FSAP teams examine the soundness of the banking and other financial sectors; conduct stress tests and analyze systemic risks including linkages among banks and nonbanks and domestic and cross border spillovers; examine microprudential and macroprudential frameworks; review the quality of bank, insurance, and financial market supervision against accepted international standards; and evaluate the ability of central banks, regulators and supervisors, policymakers, and backstops and financial safety nets to respond effectively in case of systemic stress.
+- To assess the stability of the financial sector, FSAP teams examine the resilience of the banking and other non bank financial sectors; conduct stress tests and analyze systemic risks including linkages among banks and nonbanks and domestic and cross border spillovers; examine microprudential and macroprudential frameworks; review the quality of bank and non bank supervision, and financial market infrastructure oversight against accepted international standards; and evaluate the ability of central banks, regulators and supervisors, policymakers, and backstops and financial safety nets to respond effectively in case of systemic stress.
 While FSAPs do not evaluate the health of individual financial institutions and cannot predict or prevent financial crises, they identify the main vulnerabilities that could trigger one.

 - To assess the development aspects of the financial sector, FSAPs examine the development needs in terms of institutions, markets, infrastructure, and inclusiveness; quality of the legal framework and of payments and settlements system; identify obstacles to the competitiveness and efficiency of the sector; topics relating to financial inclusion and retail payments; and examine its contribution to economic growth and development.
-Issues related to access to banking services and the development of domestic capital markets are particularly important in low-income countries.
+Issues related to development of domestic capital markets are particularly important in developing and low-income countries.
 While focusing on development issues, FSAPs also keep in view financial stability dimensions .

 Integration of FSAP into IMF surveillance

 FSAP findings provide valuable input to the IMF’s broader surveillance of countries’ economies, known as Article IV consultations.
-The recent crisis has demonstrated the need for an even more seamless integration of these two strands of the Fund’s work.
+The global financial crisis demonstrated the need for an even more seamless integration of these two strands of the IMF’s work.